-As previously mentioned, keyword stuffing is a big no-no, especially when Googles algorithm is becoming more and more aware of stuffing on a daily basis.
-Google actively wants creators to produce good, quality content, one of the ways it examines your posts topic is via synonyms and other keywords that are related to your focus key phrase.
+As previously mentioned, keyword stuffing is a big no-no, especially when Google’s algorithm is becoming more and more aware of stuffing on a daily basis.
+Google actively wants creators to produce good, quality content, one of the ways it examines the topic of your post is via synonyms and other keywords that are related to your focus key phrase.

 4. Internal Linking

 If you’ve already written something relating to the post you’re currently working on, remember to link to that post!
 This is a great way to demonstrate prior knowledge and authority on a subject, it also assists your Google ranking.
-By linking internally you’re aiding Google it ins goal to help understand the relationships between the content on your site.
+By linking internally you’re aiding Google in its goal to help understand the relationships between the content on your site.

 Prior to publishing make sure you get a colleague or a friend to read over your post.
 They’ll be able to check the piece for spelling or grammatical errors and more importantly, tell you if it makes sense or not.
 If they’re confused or not engaged by the text, you may have a re-write on your hands.